chouzz/machine-learning/README.md

 # machine-learning
-this is a machine learning example.
+Here are some examples of machine learning.